JustWhit3/arsenalgear-py/cpp/doc/Download, install and run.md

 ```c++
 #include <arsenalgear/math.hpp>
 ```
-Now you are able to access al the functions and classes of the manipulator.
+Now you are able to access al the functions and classes of the library.

 You can additionally add also a namespace directive if you want:
 ```c++